Restless Limbs Sensorimotor Disorder (RLSD) = Restless Legs

 also contains my attempt to estimate the caffeine content of decaf

-- vids/ (Not ready yet.)
+- vids/ (Not ready yet - this project is on the backburner, though it is fascinating.)
 Vibration-induced drowsiness and sleep is well

 known in babies.
 Almost everyone knows about vibrating bassinets